rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 `cancel` | ❌ | The transaction is canceled.
 It can be triggered by you.<br/> You can trigger *Cancel* status in the following cases:<br/> 1.
 If you cancel the transaction after *Capture* status.<br/> 2.
 If you deny a transaction after *Challenge* status.<br/>If you fail to respond to a transaction with *Challenge* status within one day, it is automatically canceled by Midtrans.
 `expire` | ❌ | Transaction is not available for processing, because the payment was delayed.
 `refund` | ↩️ | Transaction is marked to be refunded.
 Refund status is triggered by you.
+`authorize` | 🕒 | Only available specifically only if you are using pre-authorize feature for card transactions (an advanced feature that you will not have by default, so in most cases are safe to ignore).
+Transaction is successful and card balance is reserved (authorized) successfully.
+You can later perform API “capture” to change it into `capture`, or if no action is taken will be auto released.
+Depending on your business use case, you may assume `authorize` status as a successful transaction.

 #### **Fraud Status**